Guide to Oral Qualifying Exam in SHBT

 Oral Examination in Speech and Hearing Bioscience and Technology

-Every student in the Speech and Hearing Bioscience and Technology Program is required to take an oral exam that tests the depth of understanding in the chosen concentration area.
+Every student in the Speech and Hearing Bioscience and Technology Program is required to take an oral exam that tests the depth of understanding in a chosen concentration area.

 Planning your Concentration

 The concentration requirements tested by the oral exam include both course work and a research project.
 The course work consists of four related graduate courses in one of 5 broadly defined concentration areas.
 Select your courses in consultation with your academic advisor and dissertation advisor.
-Submit your concentration plan to the Area Chairman no later than the Summer of your second year in the Program.
+Submit a Plan for Concentration form to the SHBT Program no later than June 1 of your second year in the Program.